holmes1412/workflow-major/docs/en/about-upstream-1.md

 1. Select a target randomly
 2. If try_another is configured as true, one of all surviving targets will be selected randomly
-3. Select in the master only, the master and slave of the group where the selected target is located and the slave without group are regarded as valid optional objects
+3. Select in the main servers only, the mains and backups of the group where the selected target is located and the backup without group are regarded as valid optional objects

 ### Example 2 Random access among multiple targets based on weights